 Hilary Duff stars as her TV series character Lizzie McGuire in this feature-length adventure.
-Lizzie's middle school graduation turns humiliating when she's called on as a last minute substitute speaker and trips, causing the backdrop to fall on top of the entire graduating class.
-But she is looking forward to a trip to Rome with her friends, even though it is led by her new high school principal, Miss Ungermeyer (Alex Borstein), who seems more like a drill sergeant.
+Lizzie's middle school graduation turns humiliating when she's called on as a last-minute substitute speaker and trips, causing the backdrop to fall on top of the entire graduating class.
+But she's looking forward to a trip to Rome with her friends, even though it's led by her new high school principal, Miss Ungermeyer (Alex Borstein), who seems more like a drill sergeant.
 Lizzie's spirits remain high even when she finds out that her nemesis, popular girl Kate (Ashlie Brillault), will be coming along.
 In Rome, Lizzie meets Paulo (Yani Gellman), a dreamy Italian teen pop idol who is mesmerized by her uncanny resemblance to his singing partner.
 She pretends to be sick so she can sneak out to tour Rome on the back of his Vespa, and he persuades her to pretend to be his partner on a live award broadcast.
 She feels like Cinderella.
 But she ends up learning some new things about old friends, and some old lessons about her new one.

 Is it any good?

-Fans of Lizzie McGuire are certain to love this guaranteed girl-pleaser.
+Fans of Lizzie McGuire are certain to love this fizzy tween tale.
 Lizzie is admired by a handsome international pop star, gets a makeover and tries on a lot of wild clothes, triumphs over the snarky popular girl, and gets to be a superstar with all her friends and family in the audience.
-If you or someone you love is between the ages of 7-14, and especially of the female variety, resistance is futile.
+It's all a tween dream come true.